pkamenarsky/concur-replica/README.md

 ## Running the examples

-The examples are mostly taken from `concur-react`, but there are some new ones as well under `examples/Misc`.
+The examples are mostly taken from `concur-react`, but there are a couple of new ones ones under `examples/Misc` as well.

 ```
 stack build
 stack exec concur-replica-(calc|hilo|menu|misc|multi-entry)
 ```

-Point your browser at `http://localhost:8080` and behold the remote VDOM goodness.
+Point your browser to `http://localhost:8080` and behold the remote VDOM goodness.